roshni-b-glitch/Analyzing-Amazon-Sales-Report/README.md

    4.B2B purchases are usually bulk but less frequent, so total volume may look smaller depending on the time frame.

-   5.B2B buyers may prefer dedicated wholesale platforms or direct vendor relationships
+   5.B2B buyers may prefer dedicated wholesale platforms or direct vendor relationships.